kimruddock/pawelgrzybek.github.io/_drafts/2018-01-29-whats-new-in-ecmascript-2018.md

 photo: 2018-01-29.jpg
 ---

 It is this time of a year — we are after TC39 meeting that finalised the list of new features that we will get in the ECMAScript 2018.
-I published the the list of new goodies for [2017 version](https://pawelgrzybek.com/whats-new-in-ecmascript-2017/), so I did in [2016](https://pawelgrzybek.com/whats-new-in-ecmascript-2016-es7/).
-It is time to familiarise ourseves with the stuff that is coming to our disposal this year.
+I published the the list of new goodies for [2017 version](https://pawelgrzybek.com/whats-new-in-ecmascript-2017/), so I did it in [2016](https://pawelgrzybek.com/whats-new-in-ecmascript-2016-es7/).
+It is a time to familiarise ourseves with the stuff that is coming to our disposal this year.

 ## Rest/Spread Properties by Sebastian Markbåge

 ECMASCript 2015 introuduced a rest / spred for `Array`s.
-This year the same feature welcome `Object`s.
+This year the same feature welcomes `Object`s.
 Let's have a look at two examples.

 ```js
 const dude = {